 The bottom of the Precision 7720 is divided into two parts.
 Approximately one-third is the battery cover, and the upper part is the base cover.
-The base cover is mostly occupied occupied by four symmetrically distributed airflow panes.
-The left and right slightly smaller pane is the main intake window of the cooling fan, and the two larger panes near the center correspond to the memory slot position and the double M.2 slot position.
+The left and right slightly smaller pane is the main intake window of the cooling fan, and the two larger panes near the center correspond to the memory slot position and the dual M.2 slot position.

-It is important to note that the four pads on the four corners of the bottom case, are consistent shape of the fillet long strip, its shape makes it very easy to clean up.
+It is important to note that the four pads on the four corners of the bottom case, its shape makes it very easy to clean up.
 Its material is relatively tough hardened rubber, pressed by hand without any deformation.

 Carefully observe the top of the battery compartment inside the sticker, in addition to a variety of certification mark, you will find the following information: DELL Reg Model: P29E, Reg Type No: 29E002, DP/N: BY1X9 A00 DPC.